LLNL/Surfactant/plugins/cvebin2vex/README.md

 Remove the plugin from your environment with `pip uninstall surfactantplugin_cvebintool2vex.py`.

-## License
-The CVE-to-OpenVEX Plugin for SBOM Surfactant is licensed under the MIT License.
-However, it leverages the cve-bin-tool, which is licensed under the GPL-3.0 License.

 ## Important Licensing Information
 Main Project License (Surfactant): MIT License.